 Alex Frost is the Project Officer for Folkestone 51 – Folkestone’s multi-storey skate park.
-It’s a world first and it will be opening in Folkestone in 2021.
+It’s a world first and is one of the most anticipated buildings opening in 2021, as mentioned in The Times.
 Alex grew up in Folkestone and after returning home from University, he joined The Shepway Sports Trust, the charity behind F51.
 Folkelife met up with Alex for an update on the project.

 Thanks to Maverick Skateparks for the drone footage of the interior of F51.

 “The thing that people have been most excited about recently is the bowl floor, which is nearly finished.
 We’ve had the decking put in, and the copings have been reinforced and lacquered around the suspended concrete bowls on the first floor.
 This is a tribute to where skating first started back in the 1970s.
 People used to use empty swimming pools as their bowls and skate ramps.
 So around our bowls we’ve got these tiles like you’d see around a swimming pool.
 They’ve been lacquered now and are really shiny and it looks fantastic.
 It’s just not quite ready to skate on yet!
 Every time I come down to the site I skate, so I have my board with me, but the Site Manager, Nigel, always says “Don’t think you’re getting in there with that!””

 “Maverick Skateparks are the specialists and have designed and made the whole first floor.
 The two upper floors are made of timber and have been engineered by Cambian Action Sports.
 Maverick has been involved in the design process for each floor, and are just waiting to get some elite skaters down when the floors are ready, to show us just what’s possible.